wallace-sf/brooklyn-99-word-counter/README.md

 </h1>

 # Brooklyn 99 word subtitles counter

-## About
 Project that tells words from the Brooklyn 99 series.
 The objective is to put into practice the fundamentals of functional programming.

+## About
+All subtitles from season 1.
+The subtitle files is in `data/legends` dir.

+## Results
+ - Amount: `6877` words
+ - Most spoken word: `I`.
+Qty: `2495y`
+ - Less spoken word: `Zumowski's`.
+Qtd `1`

 <p align="center">
   <img src="https://img.shields.io/badge/language-javascript-green"/>